Camino Stage 5 - O Cebreiro to Santiago

 Pilgrimages | For those looking to follow a path of self-discovery.
 Our Pilgrimage and Camino routes take you on a journey through diverse landscapes and local flavours, while meeting like-minded adventurers along the way.

-This walk is graded moderate and includes daily walks of 18 - 28km.
-On the Camino you will follow a mixture of farm/dirt tracks, minor roads and footpaths.
+This itinerary is graded moderate and includes 7 days of hiking 11-17 miles per day.
+You can expect to hike between 5-8 hours per day.
+On the Camino, you will follow a mixture of dirt tracks, minor roads, and established footpaths.

 Our Camino Tours include small rural hotels and hostels close to the route of the Camino.
 You will always have a private room and en-suite (attached) bathroom.
 When staying in Leon, Pamplona, Sarria and Santiago, you will stay in 3* hotels, the other nights will be in a mixture of rural hotels and hostels.